A Mass-Independent Damping Timescale in Black Hole Accretion Systems

 \section{Two examples of DRW modeling}

-\begin{widetext} We have plotted the modeling results of 3C~273 and Cygnus X-1 in Figure \ref{fig:exam}, representing the first discovered AGN \citep{1963Natur.197.1040S} and the first identified SBH accretion system \citep{1972Natur.235...37W,1972Natur.235..271B}, respectively.
+We have plotted the modeling results of 3C~273 (SWIFT J1229.1+0202) and GRS 1915+105 (SWIFT J1915.3+1057) in Figure \ref{fig:exam}, representing the first discovered AGN \cite{1963Natur.197.1040S} and one of the brightest galactic black hole accretion system \cite{2004MNRAS.349..393D}, respectively.
 In the top parts of the two panels in Figure \ref{fig:exam}, the fitted model and 1$\sigma$ confidence interval are shown as the blue line and shaded region, respectively.
 In the bottom parts, the distribution of SRs, ACFs of the SRs and squared SRs are well represented by white noise.
 In Figure \ref{fig:pos}, the posterior distributions of the parameters show convergence, indicating good fits.
-In Figure \ref{fig:psd}, the black dashed line represents the damping frequency of the model PSD. \end{widetext}
+In Figure \ref{fig:psd}, the black dashed line represents the damping frequency of the model PSD.